-Kirtland council supplies money for piping blocked ditch
+Kirtland supplies money for ditch pipe project

 Rock slide blocks the Farmers Mutual Ditch.
 Wochit